Understanding AVVO, Superlawyers, US News Rating Sites

 I. Evaluation of Peers.

-Out of all attorneys in a specific practice area, the candidates in the pool have the maximum number of points.
+Out of all attorneys in a specific practice area, the pool candidates have the maximum number of points.
 A ‘blue-ribbon panel’ then rates the lawyers.
 Attorneys are competing to be ‘Super Lawyers’ also determine candidate admissions.
 So it looks like a conflict of interest exists.
-For instance, it would be simple for a blue ribbon panelist to give high ratings to attorneys at their law firm.
+For instance, it would be simple for a blue ribbon panelist to give attorneys high ratings at their law firm.

 II.
 Selection Process and Publishing